pingcap/docs/tidb-binlog/handle-tidb-binlog-errors.md

 ## Data loss is found during TiDB Binlog replication

 You need to confirm that all TiDB instances enable TiDB Binlog and run normally.
-If the cluster version is greater than v3.0, use the `curl {TiDB_IP}:{STATUS_PORT}/info/all` command to confirm the TiDB Binlog status on all TiDB instances.需要确认所有 TiDB 实例均开启了 TiDB Binlog，并且运行状态正常。如果集群版本大于 v3.0，可以使用 `curl {TiDB_IP}:{STATUS_PORT}/info/all` 命令确认所有 TiDB 实例上的 TiDB Binlog 状态。
+If the cluster version is greater than v3.0, use the `curl {TiDB_IP}:{STATUS_PORT}/info/all` command to confirm the TiDB Binlog status on all TiDB instances.